followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/columns/groupCellTemplate.md

 - **summaryItems**
 An array of [group summary items](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/groupItems/) that are defined to be displayed in a group row.
 The array objects have the structure of the group summary items with an addition of the **value** (the summary item value) and **columnCaption** (usually used to present a summary value) fields.
 - **groupContinuesMessage**
 If the current group continues on the next page, this field contains a corresponding message.
-The value of this field equals the value of the **grouping** | [groupContinuesMessage](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/grouping/#groupContinuesMessage) property.
+The value of this field equals the value of the **grouping**.[groupContinuesMessage](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/grouping/#groupContinuesMessage) property.
 If the current group does not continue on the next page, this field equals **undefined**.
 - **groupContinuedMessage**
 If the current group is continued from the previous page, this field contains a corresponding message.
-The value of this field equals the value of the **grouping** | [groupContinuedMessage](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/grouping/#groupContinuedMessage) property.
+The value of this field equals the value of the **grouping**.[groupContinuedMessage](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/grouping/#groupContinuedMessage) property.
 If the current group is not continued from the previous page, this field equals **undefined**.

 [note]When utilizing the [Knockout](http://knockoutjs.com/) or [AngularJS](https://angularjs.org/) library in your application, you can specify the template using the [dxTemplate](/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/) markup component.